4 Selected Restaurants to Eat "ANMITSU", A Japanese Traditional Dessert, In Ueno, Tokyo!

 Anmitsu is a traditional Japanese dessert that people in Japan love to eat during the summer!
 Ice cream, mochi rice balls called shiratama, agar jelly with red bean paste are put together to create the harmony of flavors of the anmitsu Japanese dessert.

 "Anmitsu" is a Japanese traditional dessert which is still popular among all generations.
 In 1930, Anmitsu first came out in Ginza, Tokyo.
-Anmitsu is made with these characteristic ingredients; small cubes of agar jelly, sweetened beans, red beans paste, soft mochi rice balls called shiratama which literally means "white balls, and some fruits.
-Nowadays, the anmistu is seen as a staple summer dessert.
+Anmitsu is made with these characteristic ingredients; small cubes of agar jelly, sweetened beans, red beans paste, soft mochi rice balls called shiratama, which literally means "white balls and some fruits.
+Nowadays, anmistu is seen as a staple summer dessert.